 - School blazer that must be worn at all times.

-- A white school shirt that can be buttoned to the collar (shirt should be buttoned at the top).
-In hot weather a short sleeved white school shirt that can be buttoned to the collar may be worn.
+- A plain white school shirt (long-sleeved or short-sleeved) that can be buttoned to the collar (shirt should be buttoned at the top).

-- If a skirt is to be worn then plain black tights must be worn under the skirt; the skirt should still extend to the knee.
+- If a skirt is to be worn, then plain black tights (minimum of 60 denier) must be worn under the skirt; the skirt should still extend to the knee.

-- Whilst in school, sensible plain black school shoes, not trainers, boots, plimsolls, sandals or heels may be worn.
-There should not be any logos, colour or adornments on the shoes (Kickers are acceptable), examples of acceptable shoes and unacceptable shoes are shown on the next page.
-In very poor weather conditions (heavy snow), students may come to school in boots.
+- Whilst in school, sensible plain black school shoes.
+No trainers, boots, plimsolls, sandals or heels may be worn.
+There should not be any sizeable logos, any colour or any extravagant adornments on the shoes such as large bows and sequins for example, small, black bows and small black tassels are acceptable.
+Examples of acceptable shoes and unacceptable shoes are shown on the next page.
+In very poor weather conditions (heavy snow or heavy rain), students may come to school in boots.
 However, when in school and on school grounds school shoes must be worn.

-- A bag to carry equipment and books to and from school.
+- A sturdy bag to carry equipment and books to and from school.
 School bags that are permitted are rucksacks, shoulder bags and satchels.
-PE kit may be brought into school in a separate kit bag
+PE kit may be brought into school in a separate kit bag.